 Local tribes like the Maasai make clever use of these lethal killers, vacating their homesteads to let siafu invade and act as a living’ insecticide’, exterminating all in their path.
 They have also been known to use their painfully strong bite to stitch wounds, as once their jaws shut, they don’t open again!

 So next time you’re on safari, look out for some of the more sinister goings-on!
+Looking for the best safari in Africa?
 Get in touch to find out about a safari in East Africa.